tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

 - [**Sector 31 (December 2020):**](data_release_notes.html#sector-31) Approximately 4 days lost due to a star tracker anomaly.<p></p>
 - [**Sector 30 (November 2020):**](data_release_notes.html#sector-30) As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode. <p></p>
 - [**Sector 27 (September 2020):**](data_release_notes.html#sector-27) This is the first data release for the extended mission.
 Key changes have occurred including the collection of 10-min FFI data instead of 30-min, and 20-second target pixel files.<p></p>
-<p>The background correction was updated for the extended mission, with the new method providing improved results for fainter and crowded stars.
+	- The background correction was updated for the extended mission, with the new method providing improved results for fainter and crowded stars.
-<p>For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.</p>
+	- For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.<p></p>

 <a class="btn btn-default btn-xs" href="key_updates_archive.html">Key update archive &raquo;</a>